Home Page of Artist Jean Carruthers Wetta Paintings

 Biography

-After graduate school, my husband Frank and I moved to Galveston, Texas where we raised our two children.
+After graduate school, my husband Frank and I moved to Galveston Island, Texas where we raised our two children.
 I taught painting and art history at College of the Mainland and was the director of their art gallery where I exhibited work by Wayne Thiebaud, Alex Katz, Paul Georges, Alice Neel, Janet Fish, Rackstraw Downes, Jane Freilicher, Philip Pearlstein, and Neil Welliver among others.

 Twenty-one years later we moved to Florida where painting on location in the swamps was a weekly adventure.
 Finishing a painting in one sitting forced an immediacy of approach---no time to overwork, no time to refine, no time to second-guess that first impression.